4 Top Ski Regions, 666 kilometres of slopes, 1 Ski Pass

 Benefit from this great offer!
 The Top4 Ski Pass will be valid throughout the entire ski season on all lifts and slopes of the four ski areas Adelboden-Lenk, Gstaad, Jungfrau Ski Region and Meiringen-Hasliberg.

 Endless fun on the slope!
 The four largest ski areas in the Bernese Oberland have once again joined forces to offer the Top4 Ski Pass.
-Advance sale – take advantage of the special rate between 1 October and 15 December 2020: only CHF 777 for 666 kilometres of glorious pistes.
+Take advantage of the advance sale: only CHF 777 for 666 kilometres of glorious pistes.

 Anyone who has a Top4 Ski Pass will pay less in selected hotels between Sunday and Thursday in the Top4 ski areas Adelboden-Lenk, Gstaad, Jungfrau Ski Region and Meiringen-Hasliberg, as well as in Interlaken and Kandersteg.